 Holding pink monkeyflower (Mimulus lewisii), a common streamside plant in the western United States Photo: Chelsea Radford

 In addition to ecological research, I am passionate about teaching, mentorship, and science communication.
 I’ve taught courses related to community ecology, biology, environmental studies, and biogeochemistry at the undergraduate and graduate levels.
-I have also worked with the Adirondack Mountain Club as a Summit Steward.
-In this position, I climbed the highest mountains in New York to educate hikers on the fragile arctic-alpine ecosystem and perform trail work to preserve the 27 rare, threatened, or endangered plant species above treeline.
-I am always looking for creative and fun ways to communicate my work in the classroom and beyond
+I have also worked with the Adirondack Mountain Club as a Summit Steward, and I am always looking for creative and fun ways to communicate my work in the classroom and beyond.

 Check out my science and other adventures on Twitter (@even_kiel25) and Bluesky (@nathankiel.bsky.social).